Do you want a page one slot on Google?

-And whilst outreach and link building remains important, if these external SEO strategies aren’t supported on-page, you won’t achieve the ranking you deserve.
+And whilst outreach and link building remain important, if these external SEO strategies aren’t supported on-page, you won’t achieve the ranking you deserve.

 What do you think?

-Which of these fundamentals have you neglected?
-Have you seen a boost in your ranking after checking off an on-page basic that you’ve overlooked?
+Which of these on-page SEO fundamentals have you neglected?
+Have you seen a boost in your ranking after checking off an on-page SEO basic that you’ve overlooked?
 Do you have any questions?

 I’d love to know what you think so please leave your thoughts in the comments below.

-We’ve put together a handy checklist of SEO basics to help you increase your visibility in Google.
+We’ve put together a handy SEO checklist to help you increase your visibility in Google.

-If you’d like help with optimising your site we provide UK SEO services for all types of businesses.
-Our ethical SEO services are known for gaining high ranking results for all types of businesses and generating huge volumes of leads that convert for the long term.
+If you’d like help with optimising your website we provide SEO in the UK for all types of businesses.
+Our ethical SEO package has a reputation for gaining high ranking results for all types of businesses and generating huge volumes of leads that convert for the long term.
 If you’d like to explore your options, get in touch – we’d love to hear from you.
 Tel: 01626 270085